surniaulula/wpsso/readme.txt

 = Version 3.4 =

 * **New Features**
-	* Added a "Social Image" column to the post / page, user, category and tag editing lists (including WooCommerce products, categories, and tags) with a thumbnail of the first Facebook / Open Graph image.
+	* Added a "Social Image" column to post / page, user, category and tag editing lists (including WooCommerce products, categories, and tags) with a thumbnail showing the first Facebook / Open Graph image.
 * **Improvements**
 	* Refactored the WooCommerce module by removing the Open Graph image meta tags and hooking into the 'wpsso_attached_image_ids' filter instead (Pro version).
 * **Bugfixes**